Evaluation, Grading and Promotion of Students

 Three Curricular Pathways are available to students.
 In addition to the standard four-year curriculum, two alternatives are available for students who seek additional time to pursue other interests in addition to their medical studies or to reinforce particular aspects of their medical education.

 Students must complete the MD program (or MD component, if enrolled in a dual degree program) in no more than six (6) years.
 Exceptions must be approved by the Student Evaluation and Promotions Committee (SEPC).
+For students enrolled in the MD/PhD program, the PhD portion must be completed within no more than 5 years.
+Exceptions must be approved by the Student Evaluation and Promotions Committee (SEPC).
+Other degrees must be completed within the time-frame specified by the individual program.

 - Standard Curriculum: The Standard Curriculum leads to the completion of the MD degree in four (4) consecutive years following matriculation into BUSM.